Facebook Pixel

 Export Price Volatility

 Like many emerging Asian economies, technology exports have become the largest component of Philippine exports.
-Consequently, volatility in this highly sensitive market, impacted by rising geopolitical tensions and global economic shifts, directly affects the US dollar to Philippine peso forecast.
+Consequently, volatility in this highly sensitive market, driven by rising geopolitical tensions and global economic shifts, directly affects the US dollar-to-Philippine peso forecast.

-About a quarter of the Philippines' total exports, which are worth about $100 billion a year, are made up of integrated circuits.
+About a quarter of the Philippines' total exports, worth about $100 billion a year, are integrated circuits.
 Gold comes in second at about 4.5%, or $4.2 billion, so changes in gold prices also affect the dollar to peso forecast.

 top-100philippine-exports-by-category-in-2023